idfy-io/docs/signature/get-started.md

     'scope':'document_read document_write document_file'
   }
 }, function(error, response, body) {
-    //Then when we get back the token, we make the actual request for the signature job, using the access token we got back from the OAuth2 server if(!error && response.statusCode==200){
+    //Then when we get back the token, we parse the access token, and make some test data for the signature request if(!error && response.statusCode==200){
         var json = JSON.parse(body);
-        accessToken=json.access_token;
+        var accessToken=json.access_token;
         //We make some test data for the signing process var data = {
             signers:[